CrazyJacky/flip-1/README.rst

 Example Usage
 =============

-For the moment, I'd recommend checking out the `Bootstrap demos`__ and having a look through the source if you are feeling brave.
+For the moment, I'd recommend `checking out the demos`__ and having a look through the source if you are feeling brave.
 I'll provide more detail here soon...

 __ /DamonOehlman/flip/tree/master/demos